WLUM: Sale to K-Love Inc.

-On August 25, 2025, the station announced it was being purchased (along with sister station WLDB) by K-Love Inc..
-The religious broadcaster already operates WLVE (105.3), licensed to the community of Mukwonago in the Milwaukee-Racine market, which airs its K-Love format.
-Broker Bob Heymann, managing director of Media Services Group’s Chicago office, says the Milwaukee Radio Alliance sale price equates to a per population price of $1.20 for each of the two stations.
+On August 25, 2025, the station announced it was being purchased (along with sister station WLDB) by K-Love Inc. The religious broadcaster already operates WLVE (105.3), licensed to the community of Mukwonago in the Milwaukee-Racine market, which airs its K-Love format.
+Broker Bob Heymann, managing director of Media Services Group's Chicago office, says the Milwaukee Radio Alliance sale price equates to a per population price of $1.20 for each of the two stations.
 He says that is one of the lowest for a big market commercial station in recent memory.

-The station's last full month of operation featured stunt-themed days recalling the station's history after Willie Davis's purchase of WAWA in 1979, including days themed around the “Hot 102” and “New Rock” eras, along with the station's “Retro Brunch” feature and a one-day return of Jon Adler to the station.
+The station's last full month of operation featured stunt-themed days recalling the station's history after Willie Davis's purchase of WAWA in 1979, including days themed around the "Hot 102" and "New Rock" eras, along with the station's "Retro Brunch" feature and a one-day return of Jon Adler to the station.
 Michelle Rutkowski, a longtime WLUM personality and vice president of MRA, was the last on-air voice on September 30.
 The station then became completely automated, which lasted until EMF assumed full control of WLDB and WLUM.
-Rutkowski became the brand manager for WXRT in Chicago on October 13.
+Rutkowski, a native of Chicago, would fulfill a lifelong dream despite WLUM's end, becoming the brand manager for that market's own heritage AAA station, WXRT on October 13.

-On October 28, 2025, at 7:10 p.m., WLUM began airing the syndicated Air1 contemporary worship format.
+On October 28, 2025, at 7:10 p.m., WLUM-FM began airing the syndicated Air1 contemporary worship format.
 The final song played on "FM 102/1" was "Steady, As She Goes" by The Raconteurs.